Table of Contents

 - The dissolution clause

-- Include necessary IRS verbiage about your purpose that qualifies you for 501(c)(3) status
+- Necessary IRS verbiage about your purpose that qualifies you for 501(c)(3) status

 5. Hold your first official meeting on record.
 (Meeting Minutes)